 India presents a tremendous opportunity with its large base of youth entering the workforce and in turn the consumer space.
 The main thing which I like about the Indian market is that the people are aspiring and willing to learn.
 The talent pool is well educated and energetic.
 There are many opportunities for innovative business models to thrive and disrupt the norm.
 Western business models may work in India, but to be truly successful, they have to re-invent to adapt to the Indian sensibilities.
 Innovation in India will thrive with the discerning consumer who is brand conscious yet price sensitive and always loves a good deal.
 Moreover, the large market enables an entrepreneur to quickly validate a new concept by getting some meaningful and timely feedback.

-What’s your opinion the government’s role in helping start-ups in India?
+What’s your opinion on the government’s role in helping start-ups in India?

 What are the projects that you’re currently working on?